The Purpose and Functions of Compressed Air Storage Tank

 To prevent this from occurring, it is a good practice to periodically check that the tank is free of moisture by tripping the auto drain trap manually.

-The reason for the large volumes of liquids in the air receiver is that the tank is made of steel, and the wall temperature of the vessel is the same as the ambient temperature.
+The reason for the large volumes of liquids in the air receiver is that the tank is made of steel, so the wall temperature of the vessel is the same as the ambient temperature.